oussamaouanane/fd-normalization-tool/README.md

 python main.py -f nameofyourfile(.db)
 ```

 The tool will automatically read your database and lets you manipulate it.
-Deleting the unnecessary functionnal and the non-functionnal dependencies are needed to display the keys or check the 3NF/BCNF normalization/export in 3NF normalized form.
+Deleting the unnecessary functionnal and the non-functionnal dependencies is needed to display the keys or check the 3NF/BCNF normalization/export in 3NF normalized form.

 ## Source